grafana/mimir/docs/sources/guides/glossary.md

 For more information, see the [Mimir blocks storage](../blocks-storage/_index.md) documentation.

-### Chunk

-A chunk is an object containing encoded timestamp-value pairs for one series.

 ### Churn

 Churn is the frequency at which series become idle.